Prompting Robot Teams with Natural Language: Conclusions

 \section{Conclusions}

 In this work, we presented a novel framework that enables teams of robots to perform complex, collaborative tasks from high-level natural language commands.
 Our approach successfully addresses the challenges of real-time reasoning, decentralized coordination, and the interpretation of ambiguous yet expressive semantic instructions in natural language.
-By leveraging the connection between automata theory and RNNs, we effectively distill the reasoning capabilities of a large language model into a single, light-weight RNN.
+We effectively distill the reasoning capabilities of a large language model into a single, light-weight RNN.
 This model, paired with a graph neural network-based policy, allows robots to reason about task sequences and collaborate on sub-tasks in a fully distributed manner.
-Simulations as well as real-world experiments demonstrated that our method empowers robot teams to display interactive, onboard reasoning, effectively leveraging semantic cues from human language to achieve their goals.
-We plan to extend this work to teams with arbitrary robot capabilities.
-Furthermore, we are interested in integrating off-the-shelf logic checkers and then addressing more nuanced and unexpected state machines for various physical tasks.
+Simulations and real-world experiments demonstrated that our method empowers robot teams to display interactive, onboard reasoning, leveraging semantic cues from human language to achieve their goals.
+We plan to extend this work to teams with a set of predefined robot capabilities, such that they can reason over and address all tasks solvable with those capabilities.